daytonaio/content/articles/20240828_Daytona_Office_Hours_#8:_Latest_Updates_and_Highlights.md

 ---
 title: "Daytona Office Hours 8 - Updates, Fixes And Future Plans"
-description: "The latest updates, major fixes, upcoming developments, and highlights discussed during Daytona Office Hours #8 YouTube video."
+description: "The latest updates, major fixes, upcoming developments, and highlights discussed during Daytona Office Hours 8 YouTube video."
 date: 2024-08-21
 author: "Team Daytona"
-tags: ["Server", "Port", "Notification", "Update", "Highlight"]
+tags: ["Update", "Highlight"]
 ---

-# Daytona Office Hours 8 - Server Port Notifications, Major Fixes, And Future Plans

-## Introduction

 During the latest office hours, we discussed what we worked on the previous week and our plans for the next week's release.
 We reviewed our progress on **server port notifications** and **builds runner**, as well as some quality-of-life fixes we have been working on.